nus-cs2103-AY1718S2/addressbook-level4/collated/functional/hzxcaryn.md

         if (currentEmployee != null) {
             entryType = getEntryTypeEmployee(shift);
         } else {
-            entryType = getEntryTypeMain(shift);
+            entryType = getEntryTypeDefault(shift);
         }
         entryType.addEntry(shiftEntry);
     }

     /**
-     * @return the entryType (a Calendar object) for the shift in the main timetable view, which reflects
+     * @return the entryType (a Calendar object) for the shift in the default timetable view, which reflects
      * the color of the shift in the timetableView.
      */
-    private Calendar getEntryTypeMain(Shift shift) {
+    private Calendar getEntryTypeDefault(Shift shift) {
         float ratio = (float) shift.getSlotsLeft() / (float) shift.getCapacity().getCapacity();
         if (ratio <= 0) {
             return timetableFull;